Deportation of the Crimean Tatars: Mortality and death toll

 The high mortality rate continued for several years in exile due to malnutrition, labor exploitation, diseases, lack of medical care, and exposure to the harsh desert climate of Uzbekistan.
 The exiles were frequently assigned to the heaviest construction sites.
 The Uzbek medical facilities filled with Crimean Tatars who were susceptible to the local Asian diseases not found on the Crimean peninsula where the water was purer, including yellow fever, dystrophy, malaria, and intestinal illness.
 The death toll was the highest during the first five years.
 In 1949 the Soviet authorities counted the population of the deported ethnic groups who lived in special settlements.
-According to their records, there were 44,887 excess deaths in these five years, 19.6 per cent of that total group.
+According to their records, there were 44,887 excess deaths in these five years, 19.6% of that total group.
 Other sources give a figure of 44,125 deaths during that time, while a third source, using alternative NKVD archives, gives a figure of 32,107 deaths.
 These reports included all the people resettled from Crimea (including Armenians, Bulgarians, and Greeks), but the Crimean Tatars formed a majority in this group.
 It took five years until the number of births among the deported people started to surpass the number of deaths.
-Soviet archives reveal that between May 1944 and January 1945 a total of 13,592 Crimean Tatars perished in exile, about 7 per cent of their entire population.
+Soviet archives reveal that between May 1944 and January 1945 a total of 13,592 Crimean Tatars perished in exile, about 7% of their entire population.
 Almost half of all deaths (6,096) were of children under the age of 16; another 4,525 were adult women and 2,562 were adult men.
 During 1945, a further 13,183 people died.
 Thus, by the end of December 1945, at least 27,000 Crimean Tatars had already died in exile.
 One Crimean Tatar woman living near Tashkent recalled the events from 1944:

 Estimates produced by Crimean Tatars indicate mortality figures that were far higher and amounted to 46% of their population living in exile.
 In 1968, when Leonid Brezhnev presided over the USSR, Crimean Tatar activists were persecuted for using that high mortality figure under the guise that it was a "slander to the USSR."
-In order to show that Crimean Tatars were exaggerating, the KGB published figures showing that "only" 22 per cent of that ethnic group died.
-The Karachay demographer Dalchat Ediev estimates that 34,300 Crimean Tatars died due to the deportation, representing an 18 per cent mortality rate.
+In order to show that Crimean Tatars were exaggerating, the KGB published figures showing that "only" 22% of that ethnic group died.
+The Karachay demographer Dalchat Ediev estimates that 34,300 Crimean Tatars died due to the deportation, representing an 18% mortality rate.
 Hannibal Travis estimates that overall 40,000–80,000 Crimean Tatars died in exile.
 Professor Michael Rywkin gives a figure of at least 42,000 Crimean Tatars who died between 1944 and 1951, including 7,900 who died during the transit Professor Brian Glyn Williams gives a figure of between 40,000 and 44,000 deaths as a consequence of this deportation.
 The Crimean State Committee estimated that 45,000 Crimean Tatars died between 1944 and 1948.
-The official NKVD report estimated that 27 per cent of that ethnicity died.
+The official NKVD report estimated that 27% of that ethnicity died.